cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 touch {your_project}/cypress/integration/simple_spec.js
 ```

-Once we've created that file, we should see the Cypress Desktop Application immediately display it in the list of Integration Tests.
+Once we've created that file, we should see the Cypress Test Runner immediately display it in the list of Integration Tests.
 Cypress monitors your spec files for any changes and automatically displays any changes.

 Even though we haven't written any tests yet - that's okay - let's click on `simple_spec.js` and watch Cypress launch your browser.